 Cyber laws against torrenting vary from country to country.
 You might get legal notice, charges, or deferral of your ISP’s license.
 Some countries’ law enforcement agencies think it is legitimate to torrent because downloading content cannot be offensive.

 On the other hand, developed countries have more strict laws than the rest of the world.
 If you are found guilty in the US for illegal torrenting up to 10 times within six months, you can be charged with five years of jail.
 An estimated 1.5 million warnings are issued each year for such activities.

 The UK has its digital economy act where legal notices are sent to the persons involved in illegal torrenting.
 Italy, New Zealand, and France also issue warnings, leading to fines and imprisonment.
 However, as mentioned before, this varies on the type of files you download.

 So, the answer is torrenting is not illegal.
 Watching content is not an offense, but only the detrimental distribution of copyright material is a criminal activity.
 It can create a scenario where you can get caught by the authorities and fined in thousands!

 What is Safe Torrenting?

-If you want to download torrents safely and securely, you will have to invest in a VPN solution.
+If you want to download torrents safely and securely, you will have to invest in a VPN solution (and try to get the best vpn for torrenting you possibly can).
 Virtual Private Networks keep you anonymous when you torrent by masking your IP address.
 They also protect you from hacking attacks, web threats, and viruses.